hibou42/hibou42/README.md

 ---

-- 🌱 I’m currently learning C at Ecole 42 Lausanne
+- 🌱 I’m currently learning C and C++ at Ecole 42 Lausanne

 - 📫 How to reach me: hibou42@protonmail.com